kellyje/fort/README.md

 fort
 ====

-FORT: Fantastic open-source reactive tools (for HTML and javascript)
+FORT: Fundamental open-source reactive tools (for HTML and javascript)